yaakovLowenstein/hx-requests/docs/guide/modals.rst

 .. note::

-    Any context needed for the modal body can be passed into the template tag as kwargs and can be accessed in the body template as :code:`hx_kwargs.{var}`
+    Any context needed for the modal body can be passed into the template tag as kwargs and can be accessed in the body template as :code:`hx_kwargs.{context_var_name}`

 Overriding the built-in Modal